ravendb/docs/version_3/docs/server/installation/upgrading-to-new-version.markdown

 0. Download distribution package from [here](http://ravendb.net/download).
 1. Shutdown the RavenDB server (this is depends on your deployment strategy.
 For a service - shutdown the service.
 For a IIS site - shutdown the IIS site).
 2. Remove old RavenDB binaries.
-Make sure to not delete your actual data which is the folders like data or tenants, or overwrite your configuration files like Raven.Server.exe.config or web.config.
+Make sure to not delete your actual data which is in folders like `Data`, or overwrite your configuration files like `Raven.Server.exe.config` or `web.config`.
 3. Copy new binaries
 4. Start the server again.